Qiskit/documentation/docs/api/qiskit/qiskit.extensions.SingleQubitUnitary.md

 Derived instructions may override this to print in a different format (e.g. `measure q[0] -> c[0];`).

 <Admonition title="Deprecated since version 0.25.0" type="danger">
   The method `qiskit.circuit.instruction.Instruction.qasm()` is deprecated as of qiskit-terra 0.25.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Correct exporting to OpenQASM 2 is the responsibility of a larger exporter; it cannot safely be done on an object-by-object basis without context.
 No replacement will be provided, because the premise is wrong.
 </Admonition>

 ### repeat